Short Answer

 Contract Snapshot

-The market resolves to YES if OpenAI's CEO (including an interim CEO) changes by December 31, 2026; otherwise, it resolves to NO. The event period concludes on December 31, 2026, with market closure on January 1, 2027, and projected payout later that day.
-Outcomes are verified using Bloomberg and OpenAI sources, and trading is prohibited for employees of Source Agencies or those with material, non-public information.
+This market resolves to "Yes" if OpenAI's CEO, including any interim CEO, changes by December 31, 2026; otherwise, it resolves to "No." The market closes on January 1, 2027, with outcomes verified by Bloomberg and OpenAI.
+Trading is prohibited for individuals employed by Source Agencies or those with material, non-public information related to the underlying event.

 Available Contracts